This is Post 30 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found by clicking here.

 But when we lose this spaciousness and fall into complete identification with psychological parts, they are felt to have a strongly egoic character – characterised by qualities of contraction, emotional reactivity, wilfulness, and various degrees of mental anxiety or fear.
 In this case we are more likely to think of them using the term ‘egoic’ parts, rather than the more neutral term ‘psychological’ parts.

-If we are guided in our practice of meditation by the notion of resting as Consciousness, we have a very powerful way of building Presence relatively quickly, especially if we are simultaneously using the four brahmavihāras as our framework in our meditative enquiry.
-This practice on its own may be enough for some people, but for most of us the ability to inwardly explore, and relate self-empathetically to psychological parts, is an enormous help if we have emotional healing to do, and need to stay in Presence in the midst of the complex relationship dynamics and the emotional challenges of modern life.
+If we are guided in our practice of meditation by the notion of resting as Consciousness, we have a very powerful way of building Presence relatively quickly, especially if we are simultaneously using the four brahmavihāras as our framework for meditative enquiry.
+This practice on its own may be enough for some people, but for most of us the ability to inwardly explore, and relate self-empathetically to psychological parts, is an enormous help – especially if we have emotional healing to do, and need to stay in Presence in the midst of the complex relationship dynamics and the emotional challenges of modern life.

 If our emotional Shadow parts are to be healed, and if we are to become whole and energetically coherent, our ‘Protector’ parts may need to be related to, so that they can relax and recognise that they are no longer needed, and our ‘Exile’ parts may need to be held in the unconditional love that only Consciousness can provide – so that they can self-release and integrate.